DNM1008/DNM1008/README.md

 - 👋 Hi, I’m Mike
-- 👀 I’m interested in trying out new software for Windows and Linux, although I'm more familiar with Windows and Debian-based distros than Arch-based
+- 👀 I’m interested in trying out new software for Windows and Linux, although I'm more familiar with Windows and Debian-based distros than Arch-based, not to mention other various sorts of distros
 - 🌱 I’m currently learning Economics and Finance
 - 📫 How to reach me: